 The costs for EIRS requests are based on estimated costs of staff time to locate and retrieve information, plus any costs associated with putting the information into a particular format, copying and postage costs.

-If we withhold information, we will let you know why.
-If you are unhappy with our decision, or with the way we have dealt with your request, you can ask us to review our decision.
+If you are unhappy with our decision or how we have dealt with your request, you can ask us to review this.